Friday, March 12, 2010

 B: It’s never struck me before how thematically similar this is to the similarly-titled Belarusian entry from 2006, albeit with the protagonist having been wrung out the other end of the relationship.

-V: Can’t sing for shit.
-But the show – and the fact she really does look like Jennifer Ehle playing Lizzie Bennet in the BBC adaptation of Pride And Prejudice – is amazing, and certainly makes for a memorable home entry.
+V: She can’t sing for shit.
+But the show – and the fact she really does look like Jennifer Ehle playing Lizzie Bennet in the BBC adaptation of Pride and Prejudice – is amazing, and certainly makes for a memorable home entry.

 40 Germany